koundy/ggplot_theme_Publication/ggplot_theme_Publication.md

 # ggplot theme for publication ready Plots
 Koundinya Desiraju

-A ggplot theme which creates clean and simple graphics for plotting.

 ggplot2 by [Hadley](https://github.com/hadley) is a very good package for data visualization in R. However the default plots made by the package requires some formatting before we can send them for publication.
 The package called [ggthemes](https://github.com/jrnold/ggthemes) was written by [Jeffrey](https://github.com/jrnold) for this purpose and provides some excellent themes.
 But I want to try myself and improvise on the this.
 So, I have written my own theme (ofcourse with the help of in-built functions from ggthemes thanks to Jeffrey).
 My main problems with the aesthetics of default ggplot are